VituixCAD version 2.0

 MLSSA header option for .txt file.

-Calculates power dissipation spectrum W(Hz) of generator output, all drivers and enabled resistors/resistances in the crossover.
+Calculates power dissipation spectrum W(Hz) of generator output, output of active buffers, all drivers and enabled resistors/resistances in the crossover.

 Adjustable parameters of amplifier signal: maximum output voltage or power, crest factor (0-30 dB) and spectrum (flat/pink=music).